 - An open-hearth fireplace (must be upgraded with a pellet or electric insert)

 What Qualifies as a Certified Replacement?

 - An EPA-certified wood, pellet, or high-efficiency electric stove or insert.

 - An EPA-certified factory-built fireplace – may only be accepted if it is replacing a non-EPA-certified wood stove or non-EPA-certified wood insert (not an existing factory-built fireplace).

 - A heat pump system as approved by BC Hydro's Heat Pump Rebate.

 Where Can You Find a Participating Retailer?

 We have a list of retailers participating in the program.
-However, if you find a suitable appliance from a retailer that is not on this list, please contact the Program Coordinator to find out how to proceed.
-If you would like to become a participating retailer, please contact the Program Coordinator.
+However, if you find a suitable appliance from a retailer that is not on this list, please contact us to find out how to proceed.
+If you would like to become a participating retailer, please contact Environmental Services.

 How Does the Program Work?

-The Do-It-Yourself Kit explains how the program works and what paperwork needs to be submitted to the Program Coordinator in order to be eligible for the rebate.
+The Do-It-Yourself Kit explains how the program works and what paperwork needs to be submitted to Environmental Services in order to be eligible for the rebate.